Four Freedoms: Violation

 In a 1942 radio address, President Roosevelt declared the Four Freedoms embodied "rights of men of every creed and every race, wherever they live."
 On February 19, 1942, he authorized Japanese American internment with Executive Order 9066.
 It allowed local military commanders to designate "military areas" as "exclusion zones", from which "any or all persons may be excluded".
 This power was used to declare that all people of Japanese ancestry were excluded from the entire Pacific coast, including all of California and much of Oregon, Washington, and Arizona, except for those in internment camps.
 By 1946, the United States had incarcerated 120,000 individuals of Japanese descent, of whom about 80,000 had been born in the United States.

+African Americans also often experienced contradictions between the rhetoric of the Four Freedoms and harsh realities.
+"The politically exiled J.B.
+Martin," writes historian David T. Beito, then living in Chicago, must have had mixed feelings if he listened to the president's speech.
+The Crump machine [then closely allied with FDR], after "policing" his drug store, had driven him [the black Republican leader] out of Memphis."

 Franklin D. Roosevelt Four Freedoms Park

-The Franklin D. Roosevelt Four Freedoms Park is a park designed by the architect Louis Kahn for the south point of Roosevelt Island.
+The Franklin D. Roosevelt Four Freedoms Park is a park designed by the architect Louis Kahn for the south point of Roosevelt Island in New York City.
 The park celebrates the famous speech, and text from the speech is inscribed on a granite wall in the final design of the park.